talfig/talfig/readme.md

 <img src="https://github.com/talfig/talfig/blob/main/line-neon-thick.gif" width="100%">

 # 👋 About Me
-I am a developer primarily experienced in Python, C and Java, passionate about AI and tech innovation.
-Skilled in solving real-world problems through hands-on projects, leveraging a deep understanding of algorithms and programming techniques, and focused on contributing to impactful products that drive meaningful change.
+I am a researcher and developer primarily experienced in Python, JavaScript, C and Java.
+Passionate about AI, Cyber Security and tech innovation.
+Deep understanding of algorithms and programming techniques.
+Focused on contributing to impactful products that drive meaningful change.

 # 🎓 Education
 - **The Open University**